PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/bndtools-and-felix-with-jsp-support/index.markdown

 In this tutorial we will setup a new BndTools project to compile and host JSP web pages as a Web Application Bundle.
 If you prefer video tutorials, there is a [video tutorial](https://youtu.be/_q7_8yGJ1nM) on how to do this, however it differs in that this example will use shortcuts for the sections that are mostly visual.
 This allows us to spend more time setting up our JSP bundle and less time worrying about the Pax-Web recipe.

 ## Prerequisites
-There are a few preerquisites in order to follow along with this tutorial.
+There are a few prerequisites in order to follow along with this tutorial.
 It's important to have BndTools installed into Eclipse at this point.
 If you don't, take some time and watch the [video](https://youtu.be/AEUxeUBb6i0) on how to accomplish that step.

 ### Download The Pax-Web Dependency Bundle
-A zip file is needed before this tutorial will work properly (dont worry, it's all jar files and 0 viruses).
+A zip file is needed before this tutorial will work properly (don’t worry, it's all jar files and 0 viruses).
 It's a 15M zip of bundles ready to be put into the local repository in BndTools.
-Once it's downloaded and unzipped everything is ready to go.
+Once it's downloaded and un-zipped everything is ready to go.

 Download: [CodeAffectionado_PaxJSP_Achive.zip](https://app.box.com/s/xwvcb9ai5v6ht43tqnnsn9ih706c6b2q)

 ## Getting Started

 ### Install the Zip File Bundles
-Starting with a new workspace and a new bndtools osgi project (component development) project in Eclipse (the name doesn't matter), copy all of the jar files inside of the downloaded zip file to the Local repository.
+Starting with a new workspace and a new bndtools OSGi project (component development) project in Eclipse (the name doesn't matter), copy all of the jar files inside of the downloaded zip file to the Local repository.
 This is done by dragging them onto the Local folder of the Repositories window.
 Once all the jar files are visible in the repository, restart Eclipse.

 ### Create a New Run Descriptor
 Right click the project folder and create a new _Run Descriptor_.
 Leave it default to use Apache Felix 4 with the Gogo Shell.
 It really doesn't matter what it's named, but I named mine paxweb.
 The final file for me that was created was named ```paxweb.bndrun```.